rust-util-collections/vsdb/wrappers/README.md

   - The serialized result only contains some meta-information(storage paths, etc.)
   - These meta-information are likely to be different in different environments
   - The correct way is to read what you need from it, and then process the real content
+- The instance `len` is not absolutely reliable and should be regarded as a hint